HaoranLMaoMao/match-series-batch/README.md

-If your laptop CPU is M1/M2 of Macbook,MatchSeries can only use under X86_64, run these code in Terminal:
+If your laptop CPU is M1/M2 of Macbook,MatchSeries can only use under X86_64, run these code of script in Terminal:
 ```
 # Go to the main directory
 cd ~